VDA5050/VDA5050/VDA5050_EN.md

 #### 6.4.1.1 Contour-based zones

 For contour-based zones, the contour of the mobile robot (including its load) determines zone entry and exit.
-Any part of the contour entering the zone is considered a zone entry.
-When the full contour has left the zone, it is considered a zone exit.
+Any part of the contour entering the zone is a zone entry.
+As soon as no part of the mobile robot's contour remains within the zone, it is a zone exit.

 ![Figure 14 Depiction of a mobile robot entering a zone based on its contour (left) and a loaded mobile robot with corresponding extended bounding box exiting a zone (right)](./assets/contour_entry.png)
 >Figure 14 - Depiction of a mobile robot entering a zone based on its contour (left) and a loaded mobile robot with corresponding extended bounding box exiting a zone (right)